-Brain surgery may be considered when drugs fails to control symptoms of Parkinson's disease or cause severe or disabling side effects.
+Brain surgery may be considered when drugs fail to control symptoms of Parkinson's disease or cause severe or disabling side effects.

-- Pallidotomy involves the precise destruction of a very small area in the deep part of the brain (the globus pallidus) that causes symptoms.
+- Pallidotomy involves the precise destruction of a very small area in a deep part of the brain that causes symptoms.

-- Thalamotomy involves the precise destruction of very small area in the deep part of the brain (the thalamus) that causes symptoms.
+- Thalamotomy involves the precise destruction of a very small area in another part of the brain that causes symptoms.

 Neurotransplantation is an experimental procedure being studied for the treatment of Parkinson's disease.
 It involves implanting cells that produce dopamine into the brain.
-Information about the effectiveness of neurotransplantation is limited.
+Information about how well neurotransplantation works is limited.
 And it is not a proven treatment or a realistic option for most people at this time.